40ozclips/VexyLogger/README.md

-Vexy are fully undetectable, the only detections are the fault of pyinstallerto
+Vexy are fully undetectable, THIS LOGGER WILL GRAB THE VICTIMS EXODUS INFORMATION, AND ALL OTHER THINGS.

 VexyLogger was made with Love ❌ code ✅